akhiiasati/Akhil_IIITB/README.md

 # DAY 0
-# Software Installation
+<h2>Software Installation</h2>
 <details>
-<summary>Icarus verilog</summary>
+<summary><mark>Icarus verilog</mark></summary>

-Icarus Verilog (iverilog) is a popular open-source Verilog simulator.
+<p>Icarus Verilog (iverilog) is a popular open-source Verilog simulator.
 It allows you to compile and simulate Verilog code, making it a valuable tool for hardware description language (HDL) development and testing.

-To install Icarus Verilog on Ubuntu, use the following command in the terminal:
+To install Icarus Verilog on Ubuntu, use the following command in the terminal:</p>

 ```bash
 $ sudo apt-get update